 In 2017, Luke graduated from the University of Birmingham with a First in Music, having also spent a year abroad at the University of Saskatchewan in Saskatoon, Canada.
-Over the course of his degree, Luke specialised in jazz drumming and contemporary composition.
-Heavily involved in jazz performance in Birmingham and Saskatoon, Luke held the drum chair for both university big bands and became a busy temporary member of Saskatoon's professional jazz scene.
-Highlights of his final year included gigs featuring Stan Sulzmann and Bobby Shew, as well as managing and arranging for his own piano trio and the 2017 University of Birmingham Summer Festival Big Band.
+During this time, he specialised in jazz drumming and contemporary composition, holding the drum chair for both university big bands and becoming a busy temporary member of Saskatoon's jazz scene.
+Highlights of his final year include writing his award-winning chamber piece Surface Tension for the Birmingham Contemporary Music Group, as well as managing and arranging for his own piano trio and the 2017 University of Birmingham Summer Festival Big Band.

 Luke is currently developing his drumming and composition portfolio, owing to the guidance of several mentors during his time at the Royal Academy of Music studying MA Jazz Performance (James Maddren, Martin France, Jeff Williams, Jim Hart, Barak Schmool, Pete Churchill, Kit Downes, Chris Montague, Nikki Iles, and contemporary classical composer Ruth Byrchmore.)
 His postgraduate studies have been generously supported by the Universal Music UK Sound Foundation, Wavendon Foundation, Rotary Club of St Albans, Kentish's Educational Foundation, Chizel Educational Trust, Hockerill Educational Foundation, and Split Infinitive Trust.